mspecht-adesso/js-generators/README.md

 # js-generators
-Examples for generator functions in JavaScript.
+This are the examples for my JavaScript generator functions presentation.

+All functions are tested with mocha, chai and sinon.